Under the hood · Pipeline

 Projects the full feature vector into four PCA dimensions: understanding depth, signal balance, content density, and value prop speed.
 Surfaces the dominant weakness — the dimension with the highest improvement leverage.

-Applies correction rules on top of the raw score: known-brand floors for high-presence sites, extraction quality caps, curve penalties, and cross-signal consistency checks.
+Applies correction rules on top of the raw score: known-brand floors for high-presence sites, extraction quality caps, curve penalties, cross-signal consistency checks, and client-rendering adjustments.
 This produces the final published score.

 Output

-Generates targeted fixes from heuristic rules and PCA weakness overrides, then filters out irrelevant ones based on page type and belief context — so every recommendation is specific, not generic.
+Generates targeted fixes from heuristic rules and PCA weakness overrides, then filters out irrelevant ones based on page type, belief context, and client-rendering detection — so every recommendation is specific, not generic.

 The final step.
-Groq receives the complete result and writes a plain-English summary — what's working, what isn't, and why — personalised to the site's actual score, category, and signals.
+Groq receives the complete result (including geo signals, client detection, and competitor context) and writes a plain-English summary — what's working, what isn't, and why — personalised to the site's actual score, category, and signals.

 Tap any stage to expand